-	To do this, make sure you have pre-moving enabled in your Settings, under Live Chess
+To do this, make sure you have pre-moves enabled in your Settings, under Live Chess:

 When pre-moves are enabled, while it’s the opponent’s turn you can make a move to automatically be played as soon as they make their move.
 To do this, simply move the piece as if it were your turn.
 The move will be highlighted in red on the board.

 In the above picture the move black just made, d5, is highlighted in yellow.
 Black then made a pre-move before white moved, which is highlighted in red, Nc6.
 The knight move is not yet on the board, but will play automatically the instant white moves, no matter what white does!
 If white takes the pawn, for example, with exd5, Nc6 would be a very bad move!